FeverDevJohnny/impactcontroller/README.md

 -- The Camera Module --

-This modules manages the camera.
+This module manages the camera.
 One of its unique properties is its "orientation" property, which must be assigned to by camera components so that other components can figure out where the player is facing.
 Let's check the settings of ImpactComponent_Camera_Default:

 Camera Sensitivity [Float]: Controls how sensitive the camera is to input.